-Can Mediation Help In A Divorce?
+Can Mediation Help in a Divorce?

 Whether you have decided to divorce or separate informally you will want to agree the terms of the separation with your partner.
 Mediators are professionally trained advisors who will help you and your partner agree on division of property and childcare quickly and painlessly, so hopefully you will not have to incur huge legal costs.
 They provide a safe, neutral and confidential environment in which to discuss practical issues.

-What The Mediation Process Involves
+What the Mediation Process Involves

 The first mediation session will determine what the main issues are.
 You and your partner should both draw up a list beforehand of matters you want to discuss and your respective priorities.
 Decide in advance where your limits are on specific issues and how flexible you are willing to be.
 Notice the likely points of tension.The mediator will aim to create an organised and constructive environment in which these matters can be discussed and settled.
 They will also present you and your partner with options you may not have considered.